 What should I know about adopting a cat with FIV?

 Feline Immunodeficiency Virus is a virus that infects cats.
 It weakens the immune system over time and can make it harder for a cat to fight off common infections.
 Some cats that are FIV positive (FIV+) can show no apparent health problems and live long and happy lives just like cats without the virus.
-FIV at is a virus unique to cats and is only transmitted from cat-to-cat via a deep bite wound or exchange of blood, so cat fights are a common causes of infection.
+FIV is a virus unique to cats and is only transmitted from cat to cat via a deep bite wound or exchange of blood, so cat fights are a common causes of infection.
 Cats who are spayed or neutered are much less likely to engage in serious fighting, so the risk of infection is lower in altered cats.
 There’s no cure for FIV and when FIV+ cats become ill, they may need to be treated earlier, longer and with different medications than cats who are not infected with FIV.